EIivaras/SocialNetwork/README.md

 The exact breakdown of every command in every menu is not included, but after entering each menu the commands themselves are self-explanatory.

 # Video Demo #
-The mp4 file of the video has been included in our submission but can also be viewed on YouTube at https://www.youtube.com/watch?v=deVcSJQr64E&feature=youtu.be (it was uploaded as unlisted).
+The video demo can be viewed on YouTube at https://www.youtube.com/watch?v=deVcSJQr64E&feature=youtu.be (it was uploaded as unlisted).

-**Note: I accidentally mispoke in the video and said you can't post if you aren't in a group - this is not true, it will just post to your profile and not actually within a group (groupID will be left as null).**
+**Note 1: I accidentally mispoke in the video and said you can't post if you aren't in a group - this is not true, it will just post to your profile and not actually within a group (groupID will be left as null).** This is what happens in the YouTube video when testuser1 posts.
+**Note 2: You do need to have the python mysql connector installed as well to successfully run the code, details are further up in the README (mispoke on the YouTube video).**

 # References #
 [1] https://www.kaggle.com/mchirico/cheltenham-s-facebook-group/version/46